-- Engine RPMs are high but car doesn’t move.
+- Engine RPMs are high, but the car doesn’t move.

 While these are the typical symptoms of a failed valve body or conductor plate, Mercedes-Benz transmission can go into LIMP MODE due to other issues that may not be directly related to the transmission.

 These transmission problems may start developing as early as 50,000 miles.
-Having to replace the valve body will cost between $2,000 and $3,000.
+Replacing the valve body will cost between $2,000 and $3,000.

-Reprogramming of the Transmission Control Unit (TCU) with the latest software is unlikely to permanently fix valve body or conductor plate issues.
-It could make gear changes smoother for those who are not experiencing transmission problems but should not be seen as a solution when the failure is due to hardware.
+Reprogramming the Transmission Control Unit (TCU) with the latest software is unlikely to fix valve body or conductor plate issues permanently.
+It could make gear changes smoother for those not experiencing transmission problems but should not be seen as a solution when the failure is due to hardware.

 The problem is usually the speed sensors located in the conductor plate.
-The conductor plate bolts on top fo the vavle body located inside the transmission.
-If you scan your Mercedes-Benz with a diagnostic scanner you may get several error codes that point you to speed sensor faults.
-You can not replace the speed sensors themselves and therfore you need to replace the whole conductor plate.
-Luckily, the transmission does not need to be removed in order for you to replace the conductor plate.
+The conductor plate bolts on top of the valve body located inside the transmission.
+If you scan your Mercedes-Benz with a diagnostic scanner, you may get several error codes pointing to speed sensor faults.
+You can not replace the speed sensors themselves; therefore, you must replace the conductor plate.
+Luckily, the transmission does not need to be removed for you to replace the conductor plate.

-The early 722.9 transmission (MY 2004-2007) identified as VGS1 on top of the TCU required that you replace both the valve body and conductor plate.
+The early 722.9 transmissions (MY 2004-2007) identified as VGS1 on top of the TCU required that you replace both the valve body and conductor plate.

-In newer units, second generation (VGS2) and third generation (VGS3) can be repaired by replacing the conductor plate and TCU unit only.
-The new TCU unit needs to be virgin and be married to the vehicle using SCN coding.
+In newer units, second-generation (VGS2) and third-generation (VGS3) can be repaired by replacing the conductor plate and TCU unit only.
+The new TCU unit must be virgin and married to the vehicle using SCN coding.

 Replacing the valve body on the 722.9 7G Tronic.

-Replacing the valve body on a 722.9xx requires that the TCU be “virgin” and be “married” to your car.
-What that means is that the TCU can not be from a used car.
+Replacing the valve body on a 722.9xx requires the TCU to be “virgin” and “married” to your car.
+That means the TCU can not be from a used car.
 In the 722.9 transmissions, the TCU is on top of the conductor plate.
 It may have Siemens VDO printed on top.
 This requires that you purchase the replacement parts from the dealer.

-It is also possible to virginise a TCU.
-There are facilities that can take a used TCU and make it virgin again by erasing the information of the previous vehicle.
-This unit can then be “married” to any Mercedes-Benz using Star Diagnostic C3 or C4 scanner.
+It is also possible to virgin a TCU.
+Some facilities can take a used TCU and make it virgin again by erasing the information of the previous vehicle.

-Instruction on how to replace the valve body on 722.9 7-Speed transmission, are generally the same as on the 5-Speed automatic transmission.
+Instruction on replacing the valve body on the 722.9 7-Speed transmissions is generally the same as on the 5-Speed automatic transmission.

-The follow video shows step by step instructions on how to perform this procedure.
+The following video shows step-by-step instructions on how to perform this procedure.